 Hope for the best, prepare for the worst.
-A good rule of thumb when booking outdoor venues as relying on the sun to be shining in England can be a dangerous bet.
+A good rule of thumb when booking outdoor summer parties is, relying on the sun to be shining in England can be a dangerous bet.
 What you need is a glass venue.
 The open-air feel of the outdoors but in the event of a downpour, you get to keep your hat dry.

 Stay glassy, London.